GoogleCloudPlatform/datashare-toolkit/api/SPOT_SERVICE_README.md

 ### Enable APIs

-These are the GCP project APIs that require the CDS API Spot Service access.
+These are the GCP project APIs that require the DS API Spot Service access.

 ```
 gcloud services enable bigquery-json.googleapis.com